PrestaShop/prestashop-specs/Order list.md

 ### Bulk actions drop-down

-This dropdown is enabled only if many orders are selected, otherwise it's disabled.
+This dropdown is enabled only if many orders are selected, otherwise, it's disabled.

 There are 2 options: